rust-lang/book/nostarch/chapter08.md

 This creates a new empty string called `s` that we can then load data into.

-Often, we'll have some initial data that we'd like to start the string off with.
+Often, we’ll have some initial data that we’d like to start the string off with.
 For that, we use the `to_string` method, which is available on any type that implements the `Display` trait, which string literals do: